cabforum/servercert/docs/BR.md

 | ----                               | ----                    | -             |
 | Precertificate Signing Certificate | 1.3.6.1.4.1.11129.2.4.4 | MUST          |
 | Any other value                    | -                       | MUST NOT      |

-CAs are NOT RECOMMENDED to include additional key usage purposes beyond those specified in the table above.
-If present, they SHOULD be equal to, or a subset of, the key usage purposes for the Issuing CA Certificate.

-Any additional key usage purposes MUST conform to the requirements and restrictions specified in [Section 7.1.2.2.5, Extended Key Usage - Restricted Cross-Certified CA](#71225-extended-key-usage---restricted-cross-certified-ca).

 #### 7.1.2.5 Technically Constrained TLS Subordinate CA Certificate Profile